ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 In 1833, both Simon von Stampfer and Joseph Plateau were involved in different commercial productions of Phenakistoscopes.

-While Joseph Plateau didn’t patent his creation, he did work with Ackermann & Co in London to produce a series of six disc designs, and Ackermann & Co went on to produce more discs with other designers, renaming the invention as the Fantascope.
+While Joseph Plateau didn’t patent his creation, he did work with Ackermann & Co. in London to produce a series of six-disc designs, and Ackermann & Co. went on to create more discs with other designers, renaming the invention as the Fantascope.

-As with any successful novelty, a crowd of imitators and copycats were attracted by the popularity and started producing their own versions.
-In the following few years, numerous publishers appeared and started to produce their own versions of the Phenakistoscope.
+As with any successful novelty, a crowd of imitators and copycats were attracted by the popularity and started producing their own versions of the Phenakistoscope.
 Some of these were of dubious quality, and both Plateau and von Stampfer complained about the quality of the copycats and tried to distance themselves from the imitators.

 Image Source: Wikimedia Commons